awsdocs/amazon-sqs-developer-guide/doc_source/sqs-queue-tags.md

 ## Getting Started with Tagging<a name="sqs-queue-tags-getting-started"></a>

-For information on how to manage Amazon SQS queue tags using the AWS Management Console or API actions, see the [Adding, Updating, and Removing Tags from an Amazon SQS Queue](sqs-add-update-remove-tag-queue.md) tutorial\.
+For information about managing Amazon SQS queue tags using the AWS Management Console or API actions, see the [Adding, Updating, and Removing Tags from an Amazon SQS Queue](sqs-add-update-remove-tag-queue.md) tutorial\.

 You can list, add, update, or remove tags for an Amazon SQS queue using the following API actions: